 A noted Armenian poet, humorist, publicist and translator, Aramayis Sahakyan, had this surname.

 Common Armenian last name 10: Mktrchyan

-Mkrtich means ‘a baptist’ in Armenian language and Mktrchyan means son of baptist.
+Mkrtich means ‘a baptist’ in Armenian and Mktrchyan means son of baptist.

 When hearing this family name, nearly every Armenian person immediately remembers Mher Mkrthchyan, who is better known as Frunzik.
-He has been widely considered as one of the greatest Armenian actors.
+He is considered as one of the greatest Armenian actors.